What is BlackFreelance?

-- Freelancing is defined by a lack of commitment to one organization.
+- A lack of commitment to one organization.
 Variations like “permalancing” are just employment with fewer benefits and not true freelancing.

 - Independent work holds the potential to address many of the issues that Black workers face across the globe.
 This is because of the opportunity to practice distance management from racialized interview processes and workplaces and the increased opportunity to choose where we work and how we live our lives.